-A5.3 Correction Requests
+A 5.3 Correction Requests

-- A 5.3.1 If the officials request a correction for a document, the corrected version has to be submitted within 168 hours (7 days) following the request. - A 5.3.2 Separate requests for different parts within one document or form will be treated independently. - A 5.3.3 If the corrected version of the document does not completely contain all requested corrections, the team will be de-registered from the competition.
+- A 5.3.1 If the officials request a correction for a document, the corrected version has to be submitted within 168 hours (7 days) following the request. - A5.3.2 Corrections requested before the initial deadline are treated as if they were requested at the initial deadline. - A 5.3.3 Separate requests for different parts within one document or form will be treated independently. - A 5.3.4 If the corrected version of the document does not completely contain all requested corrections, the team will be de-registered from the competition.